 23. In the opinion of the Venice Commission, the relationship between those two powers of the court is not clearly formulated in the draft amendments.
 The measure introduced by Article 16a is "interim" or "provisional" in name only.
 In practice it has a final effect and cannot be undone as such.
 In fact, the temporary ban provided by Article 16a as an interim measure in its consequences is not different from the temporary ban as a sanction under new Article 11.
 Therefore, Article 16a is problematic: no matter how it is called, temporary shutdown is a very serious interference and may endanger proper functioning of a media outlet and even its very existence (for more details see below).
 The proceedings in which it is imposed should offer the same guarantees as the proceedings which result in a final decision.
-It is thus recommended that for imposing the interim measure provided by Article 16a the same criteria apply as for the banning of an existing publication (ex-post banning).32
+It is thus recommended that interim measures as provided for in Article 16a are applied only in relation to the banning of existing publications (ex-post banning) and not to ex-ante banning.

-B. The aims which may be pursued by a ban
+Β. The aims which may be pursued by a ban

-- 24. New article 11 lists several aims which the imposition of a ban (ex-post or ex-ante) may pursue.
-Thus, it is possible where the materials published by the media outlet promote: - forceful destruction of the constitutional system;33 - infringement of the territorial integrity of the State; - violation of "public morals"; - breach of guaranteed freedoms and rights of citizens; - racial, ethnic or religious hate or discrimination.
+24. New article 11 lists several aims which the imposition of a ban (ex-post or ex-ante) may pursue.
+Thus, it is possible where the materials published by the media outlet promote:

+- forceful destruction of the constitutional system; - infringement of the territorial integrity of the State; - violation of "public morals": - breach of guaranteed freedoms and rights of citizens; - racial, ethnic or religious hate or discrimination.